For Your Information: Here’s How The George Floyd Justice In Policing Act Aims To Reform Racist Law Enforcement

 Today marks one year to the day that George Floyd was murdered by Derek Chauvin in front of a crowd of people on the streets of Minneapolis, Minnesota.
 Subsequently, millions of protesters of all races took to the streets for weeks to be loud about their disgust and desire for change after witnessing years of egregious Black death at the hands of the state.
 George’s daughter Gianna Floyd is now famous for her quote: “Daddy changed the world!”

 Gianna is very aware of how her father’s cold-blooded killing served as the impetus for change.
 The look of hope on her face should give even the most cynical person a reason to believe that we can still be better as a society.
 Sadly, we ain’t there yet.
 One of the legislative measures that would aid in creating true change in this racist country is H.R.7120 also known as the George Floyd Justice In Policing Act of 2020.
-This bill was introduced on June 6, 2020 and is sponsored by Rep. Karen Bass of California.
-H.R.7120 was approved by the House in March but has yet to receive a vote in the Senate as Republicans like Mitch McConnell don’t have any interest in reforming law enforcement nor holding abusive, trigger-happy, and murderous police accountable for the people they hurt and kill because “blue lives matter”.
+This bill was introduced on June 6, 2020, and is sponsored by Rep. Karen Bass of California.
+H.R.7120 was approved by the House in March but has yet to receive a vote in the Senate as Republicans like Mitch McConnell doesn’t have any interest in reforming law enforcement nor holding abusive, trigger-happy, and murderous police accountable for the people they hurt and kill because “blue lives matter.”

 H.R.7120, in its original form, is a substantial piece of legislation that could provide protection for the citizens and punishment for those who violate them.
-One major sticking point that is keeping those on the right from giving their full-throated support is a clause called “qualified immunity”.
+One major sticking point that is keeping those on the right from giving their full-throated support is a clause called “qualified immunity.”
 This is the legal jargon that prevents police officers from facing most civil lawsuits regardless of their actions.
 This clause is essential to the George Floyd Act because it is the sharp teeth that will threaten the livelihood of cops if they brutalize or kill a citizen unjustly.
 Any law that doesn’t have legal ramifications won’t lead to substantive change.

-NBCNews lays out few other clauses written into H.R.7120 that aim to curtail and correct cops’ violent tendencies:
+NBC News lays out few other clauses written into H.R.7120 that aim to curtail and correct cops’ violent tendencies:

 -